Top

 Where to Stay in Bilbao?

-Although Bilbao isn’t one of the largest cities in Spain, it is quite big.
+Although Bilbao isn’t one of the largest cities in Spain, it’s still quite spread out.

-• Abando: This neighborhood offers a good balance between the two.
-You can enjoy the local gastronomy while being close to the main tourist attractions and the train station.
+A great middle ground between the two previous areas.
+You’ll enjoy the local food scene while being close to the main sights and the train station.

 Being a digital nomad in Bilbao